dashio-connect/arduino-dashioESP/docs/DashIO_ESP32_Guide.md

 You will need to add the **DashioESP** library into your project.
 It is included in the Arduino IDE Library manager.
 Search the library manager for the library titled "DashioESP" and install.
 The Arduino IDE may also ask you to install the following libraries (dependencies).
 Please make sure they are all installed from the Arduino IDE Library Manager.

 - **Dashio** is the core messageing library used to manage messages.
 - **NimBLE-Arduino** by h2zero is required for BLE messaging.
 - **MQTT** by Joël Gähwiler is required for MQTT messaging.
 - **Preferences** by Volodymyr Shymanskyy is used storing WiFi and login credentials etc.

 <h3 id="toc_5">PlatformIO</h3>

-**Please note: PlatformIO is no longer explicitly supported by Espressif and the ESP IDF has not been updated.
+**Please note: PlatformIO is no longer explicitly supported by Espressif and is now community maintained.
 Problems may occur!**

 Using **Dash** with the **PlatformIO** IDE is easy.